 - The Group fails to control and monitor internal and external communication, including regarding its wide range of different stakeholders.

-- All external communications are channelled via the Executive Board
+- All external communications are channelled via the Executive Directors.

 - Business unit plans are scrutinised carefully as part of the annual and ongoing budgeting process to ensure consistency and alignment with the Group’s strategic objectives.